 About Me

-I am a Lecturer in Philosophy at the University of Sussex.
-Before this, I was a Research Fellow at Corpus Christi College, University of Cambridge, and an Associate Fellow at the Leverhulme Centre for the Future of Intelligence (CFI).
+I am an Assistant Professor in Philosophy at the University of Sussex and an Associate Fellow at the Leverhulme Centre for the Future of Intelligence (CFI) at the University of Cambridge.
+Before this, I was a Research Fellow at Corpus Christi College, University of Cambridge.
 I completed my PhD at the University of Cambridge in 2018 under the supervision of Richard Holton and Huw Price.

-I work mostly in the philosophy of mind and cognitive science, although I also have interests in moral psychology, social epistemology, the philosophy of science, economics, and psychiatry.
-I am currently writing two books: Why it’s OK to be Cynical (under contract with Routledge); and Delusions in the Social Mind (co-authored with Sam Wilkinson and Kengo Miyazono; under contract with Oxford University Press).
+I work mostly in the philosophy of mind, cognitive science, and social epistemology, although I also have interests in artificial intelligence, moral psychology, political philosophy, general philosophy of science, psychiatry, and economics.
+Alongside several other academic projects, I am currently writing two books.
+The first (Why it’s OK to be Cynical; under contract with Routledge) defends and explores the implications of a tragic view of human nature.
+The second (Delusions in the Social Mind; co-authored with Sam Wilkinson and Kengo Miyazono and under contract with Oxford University Press) explores the under-appreciated role of human sociality in driving both clinical delusions and “extraordinary popular delusions” that prevail in the general, non-clinical population.

-My secondary research focus is on using recent advances in neuroscience and machine learning to address foundational philosophical questions about the mind.
-For example, my PhD thesis drew on work in neuroscience that depicts the brain as a probabilistic prediction machine to develop a framework for understanding how mental representation emerges in the natural world.
+Before this, my earlier research drew on recent advances in neuroscience and machine learning to address foundational philosophical questions about the mind, especially concerning the role of mental representation in perception and cognition.
+For example, my PhD thesis drew on work in neuroscience (“predictive processing”) that depicts the brain as a probabilistic prediction machine to develop a framework for understanding how mental representation emerges in the natural world.
 You can find the thesis here and find accessible overviews of each chapter here.

 • the nature and evolution of human morality and cooperation;

-• the philosophy of psychiatry, especially questions surrounding psychosis and addiction;
+• the philosophy of economics and social science;

 • the risks and opportunities associated with developments in artificial intelligence;